WilliamSaysX/skill-forge/README.md

 Claude will:
 1. Convert PDF to markdown
 2. Guide skill creation
-3. Bundle resources
+3. Install to skills directory (ready to use!)
+4. Optionally package for sharing

 ## Workflow Overview

-1. **Fetch Materials** - Automatically fetch from GitHub/docs/PDF
+1. **Fetch Materials** - Automatically fetch from GitHub/docs/PDF to temp-materials/
 2. **Understand Purpose** - Clarify skill goals through examples
 3. **Plan Contents** - Identify scripts, references, assets to bundle
-4. **Initialize Skill** - Create skill directory structure
+4. **Initialize Skill** - Create skill in ~/.claude/skills/ or .claude/skills/
 5. **Edit Skill** - Implement resources and write SKILL.md
+6. **✅ Ready to Use** - Skill is installed and available immediately
-6. **Package** - Validate and create distributable .zip
+7. **Package** - (Optional) Create .zip for sharing with others

 ## Supported Source Types